 - Live in temporary homeless accommodation, a local authority hostel or a refuge for victims of domestic violence, or

 Your landlord should be able to tell you if you live in one of the property types listed above.
-The Department for Work and Pensions can tell you whether your existing benefit award includes the severe disability premium.

 If you do not fall into one of the above categories and need help with your housing costs, you should make an application for Universal Credit.